 Click images below for larger views

 Apollo Lunar Module, early 1970s, almost 1m high.
 Cardboard construction.
 The sides of the descent stage was covered in a gold foil style wrapping paper.
 The photos were taken on my Kodak Instamatic camera with VP 128 film (b/w) and 128C film (colour).
 I loved taking photos of the models and waited impatiently for the prints to return from the chemist!

 In 1978-79 I was a student at the Melbourne College of Decoration, undertaking a course in Visual Merchandising (then known as Window Dressing and Display).
-It was at the MCD that I was able to developed new skills including ticket and songwriting, model and diorama making, drafting and working with plaster and polystyrene.
-I had access to equipment new to me such as a spot welder and hot wire machines for cutting and sculpting polystyrene.
+It was at the MCD that I was able to developed new skills including ticket and signwriting, model and diorama making, drafting and working with plaster and polystyrene.
+I had access to equipment which was new to me including a spot welder, plus hot wire machines for cutting and sculpting polystyrene.
 This is where I constructed my second Lunar Module – smaller than the first, but with more detail.
 The legs had a skeleton of spot welded heavy gauge wire.
 The astronaut is carved from polystyrene and painted with acrylic.
 LEM height was around 60cm.